Organizations equip companies deploying large fleets of Particle devices with sophisticated, Enterprise-grade administrative tools and capabilities.

 - Collaborate at scale through tiered team management and cascading role based access controls (RBAC)

-Organizations are available in the Growth and Enterprise Tiers.
-Products that were started in the Free Tier in an individual account can be migrated to an Organization when upgrading to Growth or Enterprise.
+Organizations are available in the Growth and Enterprise plans.
+Products that were started in the Free plan in an individual account can be migrated to an Organization when upgrading to Growth or Enterprise.

 When you become an Enterprise customer with Particle, an Organization will be created on your behalf.
 At this time, you will provide the Particle team with some important information that will be used to configure your Organization properly: